 Proposition 64, the ballot initiative passed in 2016, legalized cannabis for adults ages 21 and older, decriminalized personal possession of cannabis, and began redressing the harms of cannabis prohibition on individuals and communities, including through expungements of certain cannabis-related convictions.

 Proposition 64 also established cannabis-specific taxes and allocated a portion of these revenues to public health, environmental, criminal justice and research initiatives. \$10 million is designated annually for California public universities to research and evaluate impacts of cannabis legalization.

-In 2020, the Bureau of Cannabis Control awarded nearly \$30,000,000 for 34 research projects.
-Learn more about previously-funded projects: https://cannabis.ca.gov/about-us/scientific-research/.
+To date, the Department of Cannabis Control awarded nearly \$50 million for research projects.
+Learn more about previously funded projects: https://cannabis.ca.gov/about-us/scientific-research/.

-In this round of grant funding, DCC will award up to \$20 million to California public universities.
+In this round of grant funding, DCC will award up to \$30 million to public universities in California.